turingschool-examples/frontend-mod-1-prework/section2/reflection.md

 1. In your own words, what is the purpose of a function?

 1. What is a parameter?
 What is an argument?
 Why would you use one?
 Provide an example of a function that accepts an argument (declaration and call), and indicate what the parameter is and what the argument is.

+1. What questions do you still have about `if` statements and/or functions?